Domestic Abuse and Divorce

 Domestic abuse is a difficult subject to discuss and can take many different forms.
 When people use the term domestic abuse, many people think about violent behaviour and being beaten or hit.
 However, abuse can be less obvious than that, with mental abuse in a relationship now being recognised as abuse.
 If your spouse makes you feel worthless, withholds money from you or restricts your choices and freedom, this is still abuse.

 Whether you are facing physical violence, sexual or mental abuse they all still add up to the same thing – domestic abuse.

-In Andover we are fortunate to have the facility provided by The Andover Crisis and Support Centre who can assist with precisely these issues.
+In Andover, we are fortunate to have the facility provided by The Andover Crisis and Support Centre which can assist with precisely these issues.
 Their contact details are below:

 Andover Crisis & Support Centre,

 21 New St, Andover SP10 1EL

 You may decide to take out an injunction or non-molestation order after the violence has taken place and a specialist family law solicitor can help you do this.

 It is essential to try to get legal representation so that you can effectively get the orders in place and not feel completely unprepared or unrepresented in court, particularly if the threat to you and your children is continuing.